-The week of May 13-19, looking back in stretches of years divisible by five:
+The week of May 13-19, looking back in five-year intervals

 1922: Andrew Schoeppel, an end on the football team, sets a school record in the javelin in a dual meet against Iowa State in Lincoln.
 A law student, Schoeppel would become a two-term governor and a U.S. senator in his native Kansas.

 1937: Les McDonald, the eighth player and third Husker selected in the 1937 NFL draft, signs with the Chicago Bears.